jtempl/jtest/README.md

 Temporary test repository for experimenting with Git/GuitHub features.
 Please ignore this repository.

-Adding a line for Topic1
+Adding a line for Topic1.

-Adding another line for Topic1
+Adding another line for Topic1.

+Fixed some formatting issues.